 2017

-Elissa McBride becomes secretary-treasurer of AFSCME.
+Elissa McBride became secretary-treasurer of AFSCME.
 McBride has served the labor movement for three decades as a member, organizer, trainer and leader.
 From 2001 to 2017, she was the director of AFSCME’s Education and Leadership Department.

 2018

-Thousands gather in Memphis to mark the 50th anniversary of the 1968 Sanitation Workers’ Strike and the assassination of Dr. Martin Luther King Jr., who was in the city to support the workers, leading a call to action for economic and social justice for all working people.
+Thousands gathered in Memphis to mark the 50th anniversary of the 1968 Sanitation Workers’ Strike and the assassination of Dr. Martin Luther King Jr., who was in the city to support the workers, leading a call to action for economic and social justice for all working people.

 2019